SteveLauC/test_topgrade_pip/.github/ISSUE_TEMPLATE/bug_report.md

 If you know the possible cause of the issue, please tell us.
 -->

-## Problem persists without calling from topgrade (Optional)
+## Problem persists without calling from topgrade
 <!--
 If you are clear about which command is wrong, run that command separately to see if the problem persists
 -->
-[ ] Yes
+- [ ] Yes

 ## Configuration file (Optional)
 <!--
-Paste your configuration here if you think this issue is related to the configuration.
+Paste your configuration here if you think this issue is related to configuration.
 -->